Reconstructing the Thermal Sunyaev Zeldovich Power Spectrum from Planck using the ABS Method

 \subsection{Null test}

 In Fig.~\ref{fig:null}, the null test results are presented to further validate the effectiveness of ABS in simulated {\it Planck} data.
 Three scenarios are considered, where the amplitude of the input tSZ $y$-map is progressively reduced by factors of 0.7, 0.5, and 0 (complete nulling).
 These cases are labeled as ``ABS 0.7$\times$ tSZ'' (blue), ``ABS 0.5$\times$ tSZ'' (green), and ``ABS null tSZ'' (red), respectively.
 On the power spectrum level, these reductions correspond to tSZ power spectrum amplitudes of 49\%, 25\%, and 0.
-The true power spectra for each case are also shown: the red solid line represents the ``ABS null tSZ'' case, the green dotted line corresponds to ``ABS 0.5$\times$ tSZ'', and the blue dashed line represents ``ABS 0.7$\times$ tSZ''.
+The true power spectra for each case are also shown: the green dotted line corresponds to ``ABS 0.5$\times$ tSZ'', and the blue dashed line represents ``ABS 0.7$\times$ tSZ''.